 Antimicrobial resistance (AMR) is one of greatest challenges facing healthcare today.
 In the face of growing resistance, we need solutions to an increasingly complex global problem.
 Solutions that are smarter and more sustainable.
 Ones which restore the quality of life of every patient to be the best possible.
 Smart Healing™ solutions represent a new standard for a new era of healthcare.
 Restoring and sustaining life at the intersection of technology and biology, Smart Healing™ solutions function through a patient’s own biological processes – without the local use of antibiotics.
 Providing a solution for global healthcare, we enable increasingly more antibiotic-free care for patients.

-Antimicrobial resistance (AMR) is one of greatest challenges facing healthcare today.
+Antimicrobial resistance (AMR) is one of the greatest challenges facing healthcare today.

 The time is now